12 of the best things to do in Wānaka for adventure lovers

 8. Go wine tasting at local cellar doors

-Located on a hill just 10 minutes from the town centre, Rippon is a celebrated local vineyard which offers free cellar door tastings — just make an appointment via their website.
+Located on a hill just 10 minutes from the town centre, Rippon is another celebrated local vineyard which offers free cellar door tastings — just make an appointment via their website.
 The view from Rippon is as stunning as the wines they produce.

 Aitken’s Folly is another family-run Wanaka vineyard offering tastings on the outskirts of town.